Ka8eeM/Movie-App/README.md

 # Movie-App
 This App uses "The Movie Database"
-First you need to get your api key from https://www.themoviedb.org/ then clone the project and follow the TODO task
+First you need to get your movieInterface key from https://www.themoviedb.org/ then clone the project and follow the TODO task

 # General Features